What property owners should know

 - Learn more about the engineered systems process in these Guidelines for Residential Solar Permits using Engineered Systems.

 - Structural Design Requirements for Solar Installations apply only to projects following the engineered systems process.
+It does not apply to uniformly supported solar tile installations.

 - Please note that projects that follow the engineered systems process may have a longer permit review timeline.